 - You applied for new credit or missed a payment on your existing debt, causing your credit score to change.

-When mortgage rates are showing a trend of decreasing from week to week, it might be more advantageous to float your mortgage rate until you're closer to your closing date.
-There's a chance you'll get a better rate when it's time for the loan transaction to take place.
+It might be more advantageous to float your mortgage rate when rates are showing a trend of decreasing from week to week, at least until you're closer to your closing date.
+There's a chance that you'll get a better rate when it's time for the loan transaction to take place.